 All Foundation and Key Stage 1 children receive a free piece of fruit or vegetable during the morning.
 All children may also bring one snack item to eat at break, and we encourage healthy snacks.
-Please note that sweets including chocolate bars are not permitted.
+Please note that sweets, including chocolate bars, are not permitted.

 Children may purchase drinks from the school kitchen at morning playtime.
-Milk is also available through the "Cool Milk Scheme" to all children, at a cost of 22 pence per carton.
-On completion of an application form, your child will be given free milk if they are under 5 years old.
-These are available from the school office.
-The children may consume their drinks and snacks in the school hall sitting down in a 'civilised manner' or go outside if they wish!
+Milk is also available through the "Cool Milk Scheme" to all children, at a cost of about £15 per term.
+Your child is entitled to free milk if they are under 5 years old.
+We automatically register under 5's for milk.
+Let us know if you do not want us to do this.
+The children may consume their drinks and snacks in the school hall sitting down in a 'civilised manner' or go outside and sit down if they wish!